amitmse/in_Python_/Neural Network/README.md

 	- The loss function is the grade that tells the student (network) how many mistakes they made.

 6. Training: The process of adjusting the weights and biases of the neural network to minimize the loss.
 This is typically done using a technique called back-propagation and an optimization algorithm like gradient descent.
+	- Backpropagation is a method for calculating the gradient of the error function with respect to the network's weights, allowing the model to learn and improve its predictions by adjusting these weights iteratively.
+	- The Backpropagation algorithm involves two main steps: the Forward Pass and the Backward Pass.
+		- In forward pass the input data is fed into the input layer.
+		- In the backward pass, the error is propagated back through the network to adjust the weights and biases.
+One common method for error calculation is the Mean Squared Error (MSE).
+	- Alternative techniques to backpropagation: evolutionary algorithms, gradient-free optimization, Hebbian learning, and Hessian-free optimization, Equilibrium Propagation, Direct Feedback Alignment, Neuroevolution of Augmenting Topologies, NoProp.

 7. Batch Size: The number of training examples processed before updating model parameters.
 Larger batch sizes can lead to faster convergence but might require more memory.